adkumar2651/HomeMart-Furniture-Decor/README.md

 ## 📱 Responsive Design

-HomeMart is designed to provide a consistent experience across desktop, tablet and mobile devices.
+HomeMart is designed to provide a consistent experience across:

+- Desktop
+- Tablet
+- Mobile devices

 The responsive layout adapts: